danielcobo/objref/README.md

 # objref

-Returns deep property of an object via a string path
+Get deep property of an object via a string path

 ## 🧭 Table of contents